Skip to main content

 app_start_command: npm start

-If the app must be called from a subdirectory, you can use the app_root option to specify the directory that contains the app.
+If the app must be called from another directory, you can use the app_root option to specify the directory that contains the app.
 For example, if the main app file is in public_html/server/app.js, you can set the app_root to public_html/server:

 nginx: